5 Hair Loss Myths Uncovered: What You Should Stop Believing

 There Is a Solution

-That’s why I use the latest Scalp Micropigmentation technology.
-Instead of trying to overcome genetics, this technique simply, and safely, camouflages the balding area with organic plant-based pigments.
+This is why I turn to the latest Scalp Micropigmentation technology.
+Rather than attempting to fight genetics, this approach effectively and safely conceals the balding areas using organic, plant-based pigments.